ibexa/documentation-user/docs/pim/work_with_catalogs.md

 3. Select filters that decide which products are included in the catalog.
 4. Click **Create**.

+When you create a catalog, it is draft mode.
+To make the block available, for example, in page blocks, you must publish it.

+1. In the **Catalogs** page, click the name of a catalog that you want to publish.
+2. On the catalog details page, the upper right corner, click **Publish**.

 ### Catalog filters

 When you create a new catalog, all products are included in it by default.